 Foster Family

 While at Almonds I met a fellow engineer called Geoff Foster who lived at Thornbury.
-Geoff introduced me to his dad Les and mum Win who were landlords of the Thornbury Tavern in Leeds Road, Bradford.
+Geoff introduced me to his dad Les and mum Win who were landlords in the 60s of the Thornbury Tavern in Leeds Road, Bradford.
 Geoff had an elder sister Lyn (my girlfriend for a short while), a younger sister Ann and younger brother Bryn.
 I was to remain friends and in touch with Geoff until his untimely death in 2011 at the age of 63.
 Sadly his sister Lynne died just eleven weeks after his death.